Netherlands 12 min

 If the Netherlands deems that your company has a permanent establishment and you’re not meeting your taxation obligations, this can be considered tax evasion or worse, tax fraud.
 Both crimes come along with huge fines and even possible jail time, apart from the obvious resulting public relations nightmare.

 The lesson is simple.
-If you’re looking to work with Dutch employees or contractors, you should consult an EOR like Remote who have a team of internal local experts (or another Dutch employment law specialist) if you don’t own a legal entity in the Netherlands.
-The absolutely safest way to avoid permanent establishment is to work with a global employment solution that can help you understand the specific laws of the country in question.
+The safest way to avoid permanent establishment is to work with a global employment solution like Remote that can help you understand the specific laws of the country in question.

 Corporate income tax in the Netherlands

 Let’s talk taxes.
-In the Netherlands, both public and private companies pay a corporate income tax on their profits.
-This can also apply to foundation and associations, depending on the scenario.
-There are some organizations that are exempt from the corporate income tax as well, such as fiscal investment institutions.
+In the Netherlands, both public and private companies pay a corporate income tax (CIT) on their profits.
+CITs can also apply to foundations and associations, depending on the scenario.
+There are some organizations, such as fiscal investment institutions, that are exempt from paying CITs.

 The corporate tax rate itself depends on a company’s taxable income: its taxable profit, less its deductible losses.